Best Practice

 -

-Each class (or any sufficiently complex ADT) must be in it's own file named
+Each class (or any sufficiently complex ADT) must be in its own file named

 appropriately for that class or ADT.
 For example in C++ if you have a "Dog" class